Panchal2022/Panchal2022/README.md

 - 👋 Hi, I’m Nagesh Panchal
-- 👀 I’m interested in ...
+- 👀 I’m interested in 💻🏏♣️
-- 🌱 I’m currently Working at @Tcs
+- 💻 I’m currently Working at @Tcs
-- 📫 How to reach me npanchal3037@gmail.com
+- 📫 Reach me-> npanchal3037@gmail.com

 <!---
 Panchal2022/Panchal2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.